 The next remark, delivered deadpan, was my husband's: "Are you going to keep it?"

 I was shocked and my daughter looked offended, so I tried to act as if my husband was just joking and admonished him playfully.
-Later, when I asked in private why he had made that remark, he said he was just joking.
-But he has said before in public that he is not ready to be a grandfather, so I believe his mixed feelings produced this negative response.

 Should he apologize to my daughter and her husband?

 Gentle Reader: Of course -- but saying that he is sorry he said it is not enough to do the job.

 So Part 1 of the apology will have to stick with the story that he was joking, along with an admission of shame about what poor taste it was.
 Part 2 will be to bolster the joke excuse by declaring heartily that he was sure everyone would realize that it was the exact opposite of his true feelings.